camunda/camunda-docs/docs/self-managed/zeebe-deployment/kubernetes/helm/accessing-operate.md

 If you are running in Kubernetes KIND, you will need to `port-forward` to the ingress controller main entry point due KIND doesn't support LoadBalancers.
 You can do that by running in a different terminal:

 ```
-> kubectl port-forward svc/<RELEASE NAME>-nginx-ingress-controller 8080:80
+> kubectl port-forward svc/zeebe-self-managed-zeebe-operate-helm 8080:80
+> kubectl port-forward svc/zeebe-self-managed-zeebe-tasklist-helm 9090:80
 ```

-Then, you should be able to access Operate pointing your browser at [http://localhost:8080](http://localhost:8080/).
+Then, you should be able to access Operate pointing your browser at [http://localhost:8080](http://localhost:8080/) and Tasklist pointing at http://localhost:9090.

 ![Operate Login](assets/operate-login.png)